Set up a decision model

 Complete the following steps to configure output fields:

-Select the Output node.
+Select the Model Outputs node.

-Select which Input and Model fields to return to the recipe that called the model.
+Select which input and model fields to return to the recipe that called the model.
 All input fields are available.
 You can only select model fields from nodes directly connected to this node.

 Create conditional branches